KokoiRuby/devsecops/README.md

 > Why not merge all `helm_*.tf` & `helm_*/` in a single file & directory?

 Simply to modul-ize and make it easy to manage rather than stuffing them into a single room.
-If you don't any one of modules, simply comments all lines in `helm_*.tf` file.
+If you don't need any one of modules, simply comments all lines in `helm_*.tf` file.

 > Why not use [helm_release](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release) instead of one-line `helm` command?